smk291/tetris/readme.md

 ### License

 This project is [MIT licensed](./LICENSE).
+Do with the code as you please.
 God help you if decide to try to make money off it.